VictorPeters03/NewBox/README.md

 This project was made by Team NewBox.

-Team NewBox consists of the following members: <br>
+Team NewBox consists of the following members:
 <ul>
     <li>Victor Peters</li>
     <li>Nikita Hoogeveen</li>